-In my previous column, I talked about body parts that can be safely removed in adults without having a major impact on one's health or longevity.
+In a recent column, I talked about body parts that can be safely removed in adults without having a major impact on one's health or longevity.
 Examples included tonsils, the appendix and the gall bladder.

 Many of our body parts come with more than is absolutely necessary.
 So if they have to be removed because of injury or disease, you can still be in good health.